weareblahs/WSAUtilities/README.md

 aria2c -x 16 -s 16 -o wsa_installation.msix "%url%"
 ```
 This uses `aria2c` to download the WSA URL the user provided in 16 connections, which accerlates the download.
 The URL provided by the user is stored on a variable.
 Want to change to your preferred downloader?
 Then change the command to `curl -o wsa_installation.msix "%url%"` or `wget -O wsa_installation.msix "%url%"`.
 Use your own command? then make sure the URL part is set to `%url%` and that's all.
+Put quotes before and after the URL (example: `"%url%"`) if you want to do that.
 ```powershell
 powershell Add-AppxPackage -Path wsa_installation.msix
 ```